Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Data Analysis and Results

 \subsubsection{Chandra}

 We used the \emph{Chandra} Interactive Analysis of Observations (CIAO, \citealt{Fruscione2006SPIE}; version 4.17) software package and the \emph{Chandra} Calibration Database (CalDB; version 4.12) to reduce and analyze the Chandra observations.
-By applying the \emph{vtpdetect} in CIAO for source detection, we identified an X-ray source (CXOU~J120943.7+585051) with a significance of 8$\sigma$ within the FXT error circle (Figure \ref{fig:x-ray}, right panel).
-The source is located at RA (J2000) = 12:09:43.72, Dec (J2000) = +58:50:51.4, with a positional uncertainty of 0.74 arcsec (68\% confidence level, statistical + systematic).
-Assuming an absorbed power-law model with a photon index $\Gamma = 2.5$ and a hydrogen column density $N_\mathrm{H}=1.4\times 10^{20}$ $\rm cm^{-2}$, we estimated the unabsorbed 0.5--10 keV flux from the count rate using PIMMS \citep{Mukai1993}.
+By applying the \emph{vtpdetect} in CIAO for source detection, we identified an X-ray source (CXOU~J120943.7+585051) within the FXT error circle (Figure \ref{fig:x-ray}, \RE{lower left} panel).
+The source is located at RA (J2000) = 12:09:43.72, Dec (J2000) = +58:50:51.4, with a positional uncertainty of 0.74 arcsec (68\% confidence level, statistical + systematic). \RE{Employing a circular source region with a radius of 1 arcsec and a background annulus with inner and outer radii of 3 arcsec and 5 arcsec, respectively, we obtained a detection significance of 8$\sigma$ using the Li-Ma formula \citep{lm1983}.
+The source count rate was derived using the \emph{srcflux} tool, yielding a measurement of $1.56_{-0.34}^{+0.44} \times 10^{-3}$ counts/s (1$\sigma$ uncertainties, 0.1–10.0 keV).} Assuming an absorbed power-law model with a photon index $\Gamma = 2.5$ and a hydrogen column density $N_\mathrm{H}=1.4\times 10^{20}$ $\rm cm^{-2}$, we estimated the unabsorbed 0.5--10 keV flux from the count rate using PIMMS \citep{Mukai1993} \RE{using the average spectral response files provided within the tool}.
 The resulting flux is $1.6_{-0.3}^{+0.5}\times 10^{-14}$ $\rm erg\,cm^{-2}\,s^{-1}$ (1$\sigma$ uncertainties), generally consistent with previous EP-FXT measurements, thereby confirming this source as EP J120944.2+585060.
-The position of this source is offset by 7 arcseconds from the precise localization of FRB~20250316A provided by the full CHIME/FRB Outriggers \citep{FRBCollaboration2025}.
-Considering the sub-arcsecond uncertainties of both the FRB and Chandra/HRC positions, this relatively large spatial separation suggests that EP~J120944.2+585060 is not physically associated with FRB~20250316A.
+The position of this source is offset by 7 arcseconds from the precise localization of FRB~20250316A provided by the full CHIME/FRB Outriggers \citep{FRBCollaboration2025}. \RE{The combined positional uncertainty for the two sources is approximately 0.7 arcsecond (derived from the sub-arcsecond uncertainties of both the FRB and Chandra/HRC positions), meaning the observed spatial separation corresponds to nearly 10$\sigma$.
+This relatively large spatial separation suggests that EP~J120944.2+585060 is not physically associated with FRB~20250316A.}